Fire Protection Engineer

 I have always been a problem solver.
 I tend to face new settings in observation, taking in the unusual bits of my surroundings, questioning relevancy of those odd bits.
 The “eureka moments” are ALWAYS exciting.

 I support life safety and fire protection systems success.
-I love contributing to public safety and take great satisfaction in knowing that people will be safer due to my design contributions.
+I love contributing to public safety and take great satisfaction in knowing people will be safer due to my design contributions.
 In high school, I was active in drama club and had some parts in productions.
 However, I preferred the role of Props Master.
 In that role, I supported the entire production with props, set build, scene changes, and overall production resource logistics.
 My career and life roles follow a similar track in that I support smooth and safe daily facility function, with subtle system props and builds for occupant use.
 This might sound like a bit of a stretch, but it all works in my mind and gives me “career joy.”

 Every day at PDC offers a new perspective, a new way to see and solve the engineering challenges around me.
 My position at PDC exposes me to a wide variety of facility types.
 Engineers tend to thrive with a variety of challenges.
 I have high respect for my fellow PDC owners.
 Our continued design excellence in the industry speaks to the pride that we take in our functions, serving our clients every day.